 By default, containers run with unbounded compute resources on a Kubernetes cluster.
-With resource quotas, cluster administrators can restrict resource consumption and creation on a namespace basis.
-Within a namespace, a Pod or Container can consume as much CPU and memory as defined by the namespace’s resource quota.
-There is a concern that one Pod or Container could monopolize all available resources.
-A LimitRange is a policy to constrain resource allocations (to Pods or Containers) in a namespace.
+Using Kubernetes resource quotas, administrators (also termed cluster operators) can restrict consumption and creation of cluster resources (such as CPU time, memory, and persistent storage) within a specified namespace.
+Within a namespace, a Pod can consume as much CPU and memory as is allowed by the ResourceQuotas that apply to that namespace.
+As a cluster operator, or as a namespace-level administrator, you might also be concerned about making sure that a single object cannot monopolize all available resources within a namespace.

 A LimitRange provides constraints that can: